theunraveler/taskwarrior-web/README.md

 * Viewing tasks (duh) sorted and grouped in various ways.
 * Marking a pending task as done.
 * Creating a new task with a due date, project, and tags.
+* `task-web` will pull your `task` config (from `.taskrc`) and use it to determine date formatting and when an upcoming task should be marked as "due".

 I'm looking to include more features once `task` supports issuing commands via UUID.